 I was glad to find this album available on CD because I had been a fan of The Yardbirds since my high school days and I knew of Keith Relf's involvement with Armageddon.
 What I didn't know was that former Captain Beyond drummer Bobby Caldwell was also on this album.
 So that was a thrill to discover since I loved his work on the Captain's debut album.

 As the story goes, Keith Relf left The Yardbirds along with Jim McCarty because they wanted to get away from the heavy direction Jimmy Page was taking the band and Relf was interested in doing more acoustic-centred work.
 He formed the original version of Renaissance with McCarty but after two albums he left and went on to produce for a few bands.
 One of his last productions was an album for Steamhammer and along with two of the members of that band, Relf left for California.
-There the three found Bobby Caldwell who had played in Captain Beyond alongside Iron Butterfly alumni Lee Dorman and Ron Bushy and Deep Purple MK I vocalist Rod Evans.
+There the three found Bobby Caldwell who had played in Captain Beyond alongside Iron Butterfly alumni Lee Dorman and Larry Reinhardt and Deep Purple MK I vocalist Rod Evans.
 They formed Armageddon and recorded this one-time album.